rrivera/celo/README.md

 it makes sense to distribute it as a library hoping it could help other projects with similar needs.

 ## Notice!
-Celo is still in early development and it's not recommended to be uses in production tasks **yet**.
+Celo is still in early development and it's not recommended to be used in production tasks **yet**.

 ## CLI Usage